areggalstyan/reforging/README.md

 ##### speed: double

-Specifies the speed of the weapon when thrown in blocks per tick.
+Specifies the speed of the weapon when thrown in blocks per tick (1 second = 20 ticks).

 ##### duration: int